-But, even with special and sweet breakfasts, I want to make sure I’m feeding my family a nourishing meal that will keep them full until lunchtime.
-Enter: whole wheat waffles.
+Even when special and sweet breakfasts, I want to make sure I’m feeding my family a nourishing meal.
+These whole wheat waffles taste awesome and keep you full until lunchtime!

 TELL ME ABOUT THIS WHOLE WHEAT WAFFLE RECIPE